 Once again we have a varied cast of characters available for our romantic conquests, none of which are very easy to define.
-HuniePop was already kinda unique for featuring characters that you wouldn’t typically see in anime or hentai and this sequel goes even further with that.
+HuniePop was already unique for featuring characters that you wouldn’t typically see in anime or hentai, and this sequel goes even further with that.
 Now we got characters like the dark-skinned cyber-goth Denise or the retro beauty vlogger Polly.

 The diversity is very nice and it certainly makes the game unique, but not everybody in the cast I found to be likable at all, whereas I had no such issue with any character in the first HuniePop.
-Sarah and Candace are characterized as being obnoxiously loud and stupid, Lillian is an angsty teen who can’t have a single conversation without talking about suicide, and Abia, the much-advertised Muslim inclusion, is obsessed with sex and will similarly work it into every line of her dialogue.
+Sarah and Candace are characterized as being obnoxiously loud and stupid, Lillian is an angsty teen who can’t have a single conversation without talking about suicide, and Abia—the much-advertised Muslim inclusion—is obsessed with sex and will similarly work it into every line of her dialogue.

 The writing as a whole feels a little off in this game.
 An effort is made to characterize the girls, so you can ask them various things and sometimes they’ll bring up parts of their backstory of their volition.
-However, these stories are often jarringly grim and horrendously out-of-place in this otherwise carefree comedy game.
+However, these stories are often grim and jarringly out-of-place in this otherwise carefree comedy game.
 The game brings up topics like depression, religious persecution, abortion, and drug addiction, and you can’t meaningfully engage with any of it.

 Jessie is a good example.
 She is a single mother and former pornstar, who is now becoming irrelevant to her business due to her age.
 She is an alcoholic and a lifetime of smoking has left her lungs severely damaged, leading to painful coughing fits.
-On top of all that, she has become increasingly estranged from her daughter, which has contributed to her developing a depression.
+On top of all that, she has become increasingly estranged from her daughter, which has contributed to her falling into depression.
 All of this is brought up in conversation, but none of it leads to any kind of story or character arc.
 You just listen to her when she talks about regretting ever having a child, just to get an extra move when you take on her a pool date right after; it completely brings down the mood and is very fucking weird.

-You could say that you needn’t take it seriously and the overall plot is certainly ludicrous, but I found this too hard to ignore, especially now that the characters get more dialogue than ever before.
+You could say that you needn’t take it seriously and the overall plot is certainly ludicrous, but I found this too hard to ignore.
+Especially now that the characters get more dialogue than ever before.

 A saving grace here is that the gameplay is much improved.
 Double Dates work largely the same as normal dates did in the first game, but with the added twist that you need to divide your attention.
 The date has an overall score meter that you need to fill up to succeed, but both girls have their own passion & sentiment to manage, as well as their own preferences for what tokens they like.
 It’s fun clicking between the girls to maximize your score, but it’s also tricky because you got a stamina meter now.